-Labour standards
+Labour Standards

 Child labour and forced labour are strictly prohibited and the companies have complied with the relevant requirements as set out in the Regulation on the Prohibited Use of Child Labour and Employment Law of PRC.
 Potential employees are required to provide the legal proof of their age prior to their employment in order to prevent child labour.
 Employees work at the companies at their own will and are free to leave the companies upon reasonable notice period under the terms of their employment contracts.
 Annual training is also provided on our anti-forced labour policy.
+If issues or non-compliance are identified, the child labour would be ceased from work immediately and disciplinary actions such as dismissal or legal actions will be taken towards the staff who are responsible for the employment of the child labour.

-Social - operating practices
+Social - Operating Practices